-At Complete Sports Care, we specialise in the management of running injuries.
+At Complete Sports Care, we are experts in the management of running injuries.
 Our team leads an international research collaboration with the goal of improving the management of common running injuries, including:

 |– Plantar fasciitis||– Achilles tendinopathy|